US military: 4 soldiers wounded in Somalia treated, in Kenya

 The al-Qaida-linked al-Shabab extremist group, which is based in Somalia and controls parts of the country’s rural south and central regions, claimed responsibility.
 The group was blamed for the truck bombing in Mogadishu in October that killed more than 500 people and raised concerns about al-Shabab’s ability to build ever-larger explosives.

-Friday’s joint operation, part of a multi-day mission including about 800 Somali and Kenyan troops, aimed to clear al-Shabab from contested areas.
+Friday’s joint operation was part of a multi-day mission including about 800 Somali and Kenyan troops.
 The U.S. said its personnel had provided advice, assistance and aerial surveillance during the mission.

+“This area is called Sanguni, we came here to carry out a special operation designed to liberate this area that is still under the control of al-Shabab fighters,” Lt.
+Col. Abdi Ibrahim with the Somali armed forces said Friday.
+“If God wills, we will chase them until we defeat them.”

+Associated Press video on Friday showed Somali forces firing weapons from atop pickup trucks in a muddy rural area, and an unidentified U.S. soldier speaking with local residents.
+A helicopter flew over the area.

 President Donald Trump in early 2017 approved expanded military operations against al-Shabab, leading to an increase in U.S. military personnel to more than 500 and the launch of dozens of drone strikes.
 The U.S. had pulled out of the Horn of Africa nation after 1993, when two helicopters were shot down in Mogadishu and bodies of Americans were dragged through the streets.